Brandon-Isaac/WANFAM/.github/CONTRIBUTING.md

 For questions about the review process or repository guidelines, please:
 - Open an issue for general questions
+- Check [REVIEWER-MANAGEMENT.md](REVIEWER-MANAGEMENT.md) for reviewer configuration
-- Contact @isaac for urgent matters
+- Contact code owners for area-specific questions (see CODEOWNERS file)
 - Check existing documentation and PRs for examples